mattfox12/FutileAdditionalClasses/README.md

 ---------
 FAnimation: Holds frames, timing, and looping information.

 FAnimatingSprite: Extends FSprite to display animating image.
 Add multiple FAnimations, then call them with play(NAME).
-Expects individual images in your texture atlas in the format NAME_#.png.
+Expects individual images in your texture atlas in the format NAME_#.

 Tilemaps
 --------
 FTilemap: Extends FContainer, creates an array of FSprites based on a comma separated text file (csv).
-Expects individual images in your texture atlas in the format NAME_#.png. # matches the frame number in the csv file.
+Expects individual images in your texture atlas in the format NAME_#. # matches the frame number in the csv file.
 A frame of zero (0) will be skipped by default.

 TilemapExample.cs is an example file for your Unity project which includes uses of FTilemap, FAnimatingSprite and all three fonts.